the-turing-way/the-turing-way/workshops/book-dash/book-dash-nov20-report.md

 Our attendees discussed their ideas with Jem and captured important concepts they were working on during the book dash or something that they are interested to work on in the future.

 We took this opportunity to co-create images to describe some of the community process and the general concepts used in the project.
-The artwork has been shared on Zenodo: <zenodo link> under CC-BY license and will be added in the book going forward.
+The artwork has been shared on Zenodo under CC-BY 4.0 license and will be added in the book going forward.
 You are welcome to share, reuse and distribute them by attributing "The Turing Way Community, & Scriberia.
 (2020, March 3).
-Illustrations from the Turing Way book dashes.
-Zenodo. <DOI>".
+This image was created by Scriberia for The Turing Way community and is used under a CC-BY licence.
+Zenodo. http://doi.org/10.5281/zenodo.4323154".

 ## Feedback

-At the end of the event, we asked our participants to share feedback anonymously in the [" Pluses and Deltas" HackMD](https://hackmd.io/@turingway/bookdash-nov2020-feedback-day5).
+At the end of the event, we asked our participants to share feedback anonymously in the ["Pluses and Deltas" HackMD](https://hackmd.io/@turingway/bookdash-nov2020-feedback-day5).
 We greatly appreciate the work that our attendees have accomplished in the project during this short event and thank them for their feedback, a few of which have been highlighted below.

 ### Pluses